maxim-xu/maxim-xu.github.com/_posts/2017-01-08-istock-getty.md

 photos.

 You can probably see why I feel so encouraged now.
-The recognition from a prestigious stock provider does give me a lot of confidence - one more _professional player_ out there!
+The recognition from a prestigious stock provider does give me a lot of confidence - another _professional player_ out there!

 Besides the congratulation, the notification email also contains three embedded images of the pictures that I uploaded previously, each along with a code - seems like these three have